PharmGKB/PharmCAT/docs/using/Running-PharmCAT.md

 This option addresses variant combinations not catalogued by PharmVar or other nomenclature sites.
 It does not consider novel variants; it only considers variants included in existing allele definitions found in novel combinations.

 A combination allele is when a sample matches a combination of 2 or more defined alleles.
 For example, `[*6 + *14]` in the CYP2B6 `[*6 + *14]/*13` diplotype output.

+PharmCAT’s syntax for combination calls uses square brackets to reflect that it is a variation on one gene copy and to distinguish it from gene duplications (e.g. tandem arrangements like CYP2D6 `*36+*10`).

 A partial allele is when a sample matches all the (core) variants of a defined allele but also has additional variants.
 For example, CYP2C19 `*2/[*17 + g.94781859G>A]`.
 In the case where a partial call occurs off the reference allele, only the positions are listed (e.g. `*2/g.94781859G>A`).
 A partial off the reference allele will only be called if the data is phased, or the unphased data only has 2 possible sequence combinations.